gcallah/BookReviews/goodspeed.md

-Furthermore, the ABC does not posit that there is a "natural" tendency for an economy that is employing credit to have the interest rate mispriced.
+Furthermore, the ABC does not posit that there is a "natural" tendency for an credit-based economy to have artificial expansions of credit.
 Instead, the key idea is that central banks will sometimes act to hold the interest rate below the free market rate, and that decision will have unintended and unfortunate consequences.

-When Goodspeed describes Hatek's presentation at Cambridge in 1931, he quotes a story from volume 9 of the *Collected Works of Hayek* that was told by Joan Robinson, 40 years after the fact, to make Hayek appear especially foolish.
+When Goodspeed describes Hayek's presentation at Cambridge in 1931, he quotes a story from volume 9 of the *Collected Works of Hayek* that was told by Joan Robinson, 40 years after the fact, which makes Hayek appear foolish.
 But he fails to mention the paragraph immediately after, where the editor, Bruce Caldwell, casts doubt out upon Robinson's story.
 The fact that, from the wealth of literature, by Hayek, Mises, and their many intellectual descendants, G